 You can check the price and more info about CFA-Sound Grip.
 Also, the trial version is available.

-All these features packed into one at the price of €25.17 is a steal, in my opinion.
+In my opinion, all these features packed into one at the price of €25.17 is a steal.
 If analog hardware or even hardware emulations excite you and you love how analog equipment colors your sound, you won’t regret buying this.

 Started as a rapper and songwriter back in 2015 then quickly and gradually developed his skills to become a beatmaker, music producer, sound designer and an audio engineer.